 The world will not solve the climate crisis without U.S. leadership, and the U.S. will not lead in a sustained way without bipartisan support.
 We must invest in authentic conservative leadership on climate and clean energy.
 Fortunately, a tipping point is within reach.
 Here's why.

 conservative voter support

-47% of conservative Republicans think the U.S. should reduce greenhouse gas emissions, according to a May 2017 Yale poll – an 8% increase from April 2016.
+46% of conservative Republicans think the U.S. should reduce greenhouse gas emissions, according to a March 2018 Yale poll.
 Florida voters defeated a 2016 initiative that would have restricted solar choice, and the five states that get the largest share of their electricity from wind are dominated by the political right.

 As of July 2018, the House Climate Solutions Caucus (CSC) has grown to include more than 18% of House Republicans.
 In 2017, a climate resolution advanced by Rep. Elise Stefanik (R-NY) gained 22 Republican cosponsors and 46 House Republicans voted to protect climate language in the defense authorization bill.
-Altogether, nearly 25% of the House Republican caucus has taken action in support of climate policy in the last year.
+Altogether, over 25% of the House Republican caucus has taken action in support of climate policy since 2017.

 a political window is opening